The PhD Creed: Why Work Ethic Is As Important For Your Professional Development As Your Knowledge.

-Over the course of their PhD programs, PhD candidates develop a broad range of specialistic professional skills, from laboratory work, through statistics and programming, to a broad range of general research skills needed for their career path.
-When applying for jobs, they use to put these skills on top of their resume.
+While developing research careers, we tend to focus on our specialist professional skills, from laboratory work, through statistics and programming, to a broad range of general research skills needed for their career path.
+When applying for jobs, we use to put these skills on top of the the resume.
 It makes perfect sense as specialistic skills are required in many jobs.

 And sure, “Python programming,” “technical writing,” or “Western blotting” could land us jobs.
-BUT, these are skills that many intelligent young people with Bachelor’s degree or even high school education could learn from their superiors and mentors at work within a few months if they put enough effort in the job.
+But, these are skills that many intelligent young people with Bachelor’s degrees or even high school education could learn from their superiors and mentors at work within a few months if they put enough effort into the job.

 Namely, these new, fully remote jobs require focus, self-discipline and the ability to unplug after work, the ability to perform deep work, the ability to work alone, and even better abilities to communicate than stationary jobs (as you often cannot detect emotions from face or voice, and the overall number of available channels of communication is lower than in stationary jobs).

 At the same time, more and more companies decide to launch international, fully remote teams.
 85% of managers believe teams fully composed of remote workers will soon become the new norm.

 Most Professionals Enjoy The Opportunity To Choose For Remote Work.

 As it turns out, most professionals enjoy the possibility to work remotely, pointing to a better work-life balance as the most important benefit.
 They also evaluate employers who give them this opportunity higher than those who don’t allow for remote work.